 Flying from Santa Monica Airport means flying in one of the busiest regions in the country: the LAX/Burbank/Orange County area.
 This allows students to learn in a highly challenging environment and develop their ability to fly in any situation.
 World-renowned aviation experts and pilots cite Southern California as being an airspace that, if mastered, prepares a pilot to fly in any other airspace in the World.
 Catalina Island, Big Bear Lake and the California High Desert also provide excellent aviation challenges, just a short hop from Santa Monica.
 Certificated pilots wishing to travel to these higher-level aviation destinations will require a “checkout” from a Certified Flight Instructor.

-Sport Cruisers (LSA), Cessna Skyhawk 172s (including one that is G1000 equipped), Cirrus SR20, Cessna Cutlass 172RG, Cessna Skylane 182RG. *Please see our Aircraft section for more information.
+Sport Cruisers (LSA), Cessna Skyhawk 172s (including one that is G1000 equipped), Cirrus SR20, Cessna Cutlass 172RG. *Please see our aircraft fleet section for more information.

-You can start training to fly at any age.
+You can start training to fly at any age, however, the generally shorter height of a young pre-teen can make it difficult to reach the controls.
 Our students have been as young as 10 years old and as old as 75.
-The FAA requires that a pilot checkride applicant be at least 17 years old.
+The FAA requires that a checkride applicant be at least 17 years old.
 Student pilots must be at least 16 years old before they can fly an aircraft solo.

 Yes.
 We require all students under the age of 18 to fill out a parental consent form signed by their legal guardian(s).

 An Introductory Flight is an introduction to General Aviation.
 Start by making an appointment with an instructor.
 On the day of your flight, arrive at our school about 5-10 minutes early.
 Your instructor will talk with you about General Aviation, your goals, & what drew you to aviation.
 This is an opportunity for you to ask any question you may have.
 You and your instructor will then “pre-flight” your airplane — which is a procedure used to do a thorough check of the airplane before flight.
 Once complete, you and your instructor will take off from Santa Monica Airport and fly to Malibu for approximately 45 minutes, during which time you’ll be able to do some basic maneuvers with your instructor, so you can see how the airplane performs in flight.
 Alternatively, you may choose the more scenic option of flying near the Hollywood Sign; that flight would not include maneuvers.
 After landing, you and your instructor will debrief the flight, log the flight in a logbook, should you chose to purchase one, and answer any questions.
-Introductory flight costs: • $156.00 in a Sport Cruiser, plus a $6 landing fee, which is charged by the airport. • $199.00 in a standard Cessna 172, (to upgrade to a Cessna 172 with G-1000 system or the Cirrus SR20, add $45), plus a $12 landing fee, which is charged by the airport.
+Introductory flight costs: • $199.00 in a Sport Cruiser. • $299.00 in a standard Cessna 172 • $399 in a Cirrus SR20.
 Please note for Cessnas: only one extra person per flight (max two passengers).
 The Intro Flight is also a great way to introduce a friend or loved one who has “always wanted to try it”; it also makes a great gift!
-Please allow about 2 hours for your flight, and it’s a good idea to make your reservation 1 week in advance to make sure you’ll be able to get the day and time you want.
-Please be aware that there is a $50.00 cancellation fee for cancellations less than 24 hours in advance of the flight.
+Please allow about 2 hours for your intro lesson, and it’s a good idea to make your reservation 1 week in advance to make sure you’ll be able to get the day and time you want.
+Please be aware that payment for the intro flight must be received 24 hours before the start of the lesson or else it automatically is canceled.

 We offer Gift Certificates for any dollar amount you wish.
 Gift certificates can be purchased in person, or over the phone.
 These certificates never expire and can be used anytime.